-Students who are using Veterans Administration education benefits for the first time should anticipate a delay of approximately eight weeks before the first education allowance check is mailed.
-Students who plan to use the V. A. Benefits should contact the University's Office of the Registrar, located on the first floor of Christopher Newport Hall, telephone (757) 594-7155.
-The University defers payment of tuition and will not impose any penalty, late fees, deny access to classes, libraries or resources, nor require any covered individual borrow funds to cover the financial obligation due to delayed disbursement of funds from the Veterans Administration.
+Students who are using Veterans Administration (VA) education benefits for the first time should anticipate a delay of approximately eight weeks before the first education allowance check is mailed.
+Students who plan to use the VA Benefits should contact the University's Office of the Registrar, located on the first floor of Christopher Newport Hall, telephone (757) 594-7155.
+Covered individuals are permitted to attend or participate in the course of education during the period beginning on the date on which the individual provides to the educational institution a certificate of eligibility for entitlement to educational assistance under chapter 31, 33, 35 (a "certificate of eligibility" can also include a website - eBenefits, or VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates: